vsudbrack/vsudbrack.github.io/projects/frag.md

 ## How do patches communicate?

-Recent explorations on our model revel the presence of different movement scales, intra-patch and inter-patches.
-We are now woking on how fragmentation affects features of population spatial distribution and investigating about regimes of fragmentation that allow non-interactive (or weakly interacting) subpopulations to form - i.e. low interpatch communication.
+Recent explorations on our model revealed the presence of different movement scales, intra-patch and inter-patches.
+We are now working on how fragmentation affects features of population spatial distribution and investigating regimes of fragmentation that allow non-interactive (or weakly interacting) subpopulations to form - i.e. low interpatch communication.

 This work is done under **[Cristóbal López](https://www.ifisc.uib-csic.es/en/people/cristobal-lopez/)** supervision at the *Institute for Cross-Disciplinary Physics and Complex Systems (IFISC)* of *University of the Balearic Islands (UiB)* in Palma de Mallorca, Spain,  financed by FAPESP (Grant #2019/02526-0).